exoplatform/exo-documentation/docs/Manage-Documents.rst

    When droping the file, the area dedicated to the files upload is greyed.
+   While the file is being attached, you can click on the |folder| icon to choose a destination folder where to store the file.
+More details in the :ref:`Activity stream file's classification section <_AS_Files_Classification>`.

 -  upload manually: Allows you to select documents from your hard disc.